thomasbohm/rooms/README.md

 By building this simple web-app using Node.js and Express, automatic fetching and displaying of data without any need for manual interaction can be achieved.
 ![Screenshot](./screenshot.png)

+## Raspberry Pi Autostart Setup
+Place the autostart files in `/home/pi/.config/autostart/` and adjust their paths to the bash scripts.